Isle of Wight Guru

 5. Whitefield Forest - Ryde

-Whitefield Forest is an Isle of Wight campsite in a forest setting near Ryde, so it will be popular with nature fans who are looking for the resident red squirrels.
+Whitefield Forest is in a forest setting near Ryde, so it will be popular with nature fans who are looking for the resident red squirrels.
 Facilities include a modern amenities block, laundry room, woodland walk and squirrel hide along with a play park and bushcraft area.
-One to consider if you want a week closer to nature rather than a week sliding down flumes and hitting red golf balls into a windmill.
-Dogs are welcome.
+I'd say it is one to consider if you want a week closer to nature rather than a week sliding down flumes and hitting red golf balls into a windmill.
+Dogs are welcome and cost £1.50 per night.

 Whitefield Forest Isle of Wight